dngupta/website/content/project/mina.md

 ![MINA homepage](/img/minaHome.jpg)

  Clustered markers (a Leaflet library) on the web map present a striking geographic pattern and distribution of archaeological investigations in post-1947 Independent India.
 Clustering is tied to zoom; therefore, zooming in or out will enable you to examine individual markers and details on each investigation.
-These data were derived from *Indian Archaeology: A Review*, a key source published by the Archaeological Survey of India, the national institution for archaeology and heritage management.
+These data derive from *Indian Archaeology: A Review*, a key source published by the Archaeological Survey of India, the national institution for archaeology and heritage management.

 ![MINA marker](/img/minaMarker.jpg)